tomaszj/javaee-angular/README.md

 # Building locally

-run `mvn package` and then deploy the .war to your container (e.g. Glassfish server).
+run `mvn package` and then deploy the .war to your container (e.g. GlassFish server).

+## GlassFish

+If you use GlassFish from command line, go to GlassFish , use:

+    bin/asadmin start-domain
+    bin/asadmin deploy --contextroot "/" $PATH_TO_REPO/target/JavaEETest.war

+and now you should be able to go to `http://localhost:8080`

 # Interesting bits